hieunc229/copilot-clone/README.md

 ## 1. Installation

 _Before installation, make sure you have [VSCode Insider](https://code.visualstudio.com/insiders/).
-You'll be using this version instead of the stable one_
+You'll be using this version_

+To install and starting Captain Stack:

-- Download this repository to your local machine
+1. Download this repository to your local machine
-- Run `npm install` in the terminal to install dependencies. _A `postinstall` script would download the latest version of `vscode.proposed.d.ts`_
+2. Run `npm install` in the terminal to install dependencies. _A `postinstall` script would download the latest version of `vscode.proposed.d.ts`_
-- Run the `Run Extension` target in the Debug View.
+3. Run the `Run Extension` target in the Debug View.
 Or from the top menu, choose `Run > Start Debugging`.

 This will:
-	- Start a task `npm: watch` to compile the code
+- Start a task `npm: watch` to compile the code and watch for changes
-	- Run the extension in a new VS Code window (you should play the code here)
+- Open a new VSCode windows (you should play the extension here)

+_Note: when you make changes, you should refresh that windows to apply changes.
+To refersh, open Command Palette (Command+Shift+P on MacOS, or Ctrl+Shift+P on Windows), then choose "Developer: Reload window"_

 ---